psycopg/psycopg2/doc/src/advanced.rst

 Notifications are instances of the `~psycopg2.extensions.Notify` object made available upon reception in the `connection.notifies` list.
-Notifications can be sent from Python code simply using a :sql:`NOTIFY` command in an `~cursor.execute()` call.
+Notifications can be sent from Python code simply executing a :sql:`NOTIFY` command in an `~cursor.execute()` call.

 Because of the way sessions interact with notifications (see |NOTIFY|_